 Currently, Angela works as Associate Aerial Designer with Disney Theatrical Productions.
 She loves traveling the world teaching others how to FLY inside and outside of the yoga room.

 Dionne did her 1st 30day challenge when she was 204 pounds in July 2010 here at Bikram Yoga Harlem.
 She was on medical leave from her corporate career, dealing with health issues and a myriad of family challenges.
 In a change of lifestyle revolution, she left financial services and signed up for Bikram Yoga teacher training.
 She graduated from Bikram Yoga Teacher Training in June 2012 over 70 pounds lighter in body and stress.
-When not teaching or practicing Bikram yoga, she is a mother of 2 teenage boys, certified life coach, West African Dance performer & teacher, actress, public speaker on mental illness, blogger, meditation leader, people gatherer and a generally overactive energetic yet sleep-deprived person.
+When not teaching or practicing Bikram yoga, she is the mother of 2 young men (one of whom is also a certified BY teacher), certified life coach, West African Dance performer & teacher, actress, public speaker on mental illness, blogger, meditation leader, people gatherer and a generally overactive energetic yet sleep-deprived person.
 (Sleep, what is that?
 Isn’t that what Ardha-Kurmasansa, Half-Tortoise pose, is for?)
 Also certified in Living Food Lifestyle she loves preparing smoothies and dishes (raw or cooked) for her friends and family.
 Committed to being happy when she grows up, Dionne lives her life “INjoy” in Washington Heights.

 Emily Smyth Vartanian